DCgov/dcgov.github.io/_pages/index.md

 If you are looking for information that is not yet public, you can submit a FOIA request (Freedom of Information Act).

-You can also contact us with questions or suggestions regarding the District's open government, data, and code.
+You can also reach out to us with questions or suggestions regarding the District's open government, data, and code.